QuineDot/rust-learning/src/dyn-any.md

 [making `Trait::type_id` a `final` method](https://github.com/rust-lang/rust/pull/153598)
 as an alternative to sealing the method [cannot work.](https://github.com/rust-lang/rust/pull/153696#issuecomment-4042092817)

-Where the feature goes is still an open question.
+How these issues impact the `final` feature before stabilization is still an open question.